sageworksstudio/StreamBuilder/README.md

 ##Getting Started
 1. Download this repo to your development environment.
+2. Optionally - You may need to install the node modules listed in the package.json file globally if your project is not in your executable path.
+I.e., `sudo npm install -g <node_module>`
-2. From a terminal `cd path/to/streambuilder`
+3. From a terminal `cd path/to/streambuilder`
-3. `npm update` This will create a new directory "node_modules" where NPM will install all the required node modules.
+4. `npm update` This will create a new directory "node_modules" where NPM will install all the required node modules.
-4. `gulp`
+5. `gulp`

 ## Advanced configuration
 You can change anything and everything about StreamBuilder by editing the gulpfile.js.
 By default StreamBuilder compiles everything to the /dist folder.
 You can chage this behavior (as well as the URL of the project) by editing the `conf_xyz_dest` vars in the top of gulpfile.js.